PacktPublishing/Embedded-Systems-Programming-with-Cxx/Chapter01/Chapter01_Example01_Yocto_Build/README.md

 Change `step07_build_the_image.sh` by replacing `core-image-minimal` with `core-image-base`, `core-image-container` or `core-image-dev` to experience different set ups.

 Check Yocto documentation system requirements to ensure that your environment is elegible and correctly set up.

+After finishing the process, your image will be placed in `poky/build/tmp/deploy/images/`.
+Copy it to an SD card, and use it to flash your board.